Harley Medical Services Ltd

 3: Our Policy

 We maintain transparency in all of our recruitment and placement procedures.
-We expect our suppliers to strictly adhere to the Supplier Code of Conduct, which refers to the Modern Slavery Act 2015.
+We require our suppliers to strictly adhere to our Supplier Code of Conduct, which refers to the Modern Slavery Act 2015.
 This involves the rights of audit to help us address any unethical practices followed if any, and recognising, respecting, and protecting the human rights of the employees of the suppliers, business partners, or communities.
 Any supplier who is found to be non-compliant to these policies will be terminated from any further dealings with us.

 We operate a number of internal policies to ensure that we are conducting business in an ethical and transparent